-Following year end, of the 147,481,135 warrants outstanding at the year end, 84,720,152 have lapsed.
-The company has granted a further 142,096,667 warrants of which 103,000,000 have been exercised.
+Following year end, of the 245,177,802 warrants outstanding at the year end, 103,000,000 have been exercised and a further 4,000,000 have been granted and 44,320,152 have lapsed.

-24. Financial instruments
+23. Financial instruments

 The Group and Company's financial instruments, other than its investments, comprise cash and items arising directly from its operation such as trade receivables, convertible loan note - debt element and derivative element and trade payables.